1e100/vovnet_v2/README.md

 # VOVNet

-This is a reasonably clean implementation of a classifier using VOVNet.
+This is a reasonably clean implementation of a classifier using VOVNet (https://arxiv.org/abs/1904.09730).
+A very simple architecture which, nevertheless produces very good accuracy, and is especially useful for object detection applications.

 A VoVNet checkpoint with top1 of 77.86% is also included.
 Higher accuracies should be possible, this was one of the very first attempts to train this.
 Training was done with SGD, EMA and soft CE.

 Detailed parameters:
 ```python3